FAQ for Faculty + Staff

 - Due to international tax and compliance issues, MIT is not able to offer paid UROPs or other hourly wage opportunities (regardless of funding source) to undergraduate students who are not physically located in the United States.

-- Students living abroad may opt for a credit-only UROP in Fall 2020.
+- Students living abroad may opt for a credit-only UROP.
 Students may also choose to do a non-UROP experiential learning opportunity (such as remote K12 tutoring or public service) paid by stipend.

-- Students currently living abroad may participate in UROP for pay upon their return to campus in Spring 2021.
+- Students living abroad in Fall 2020 and/or IAP 2021 may participate in UROP for pay upon their return to campus in Spring 2021.

 Guarantee-funded ELO positions should be posted on at least one of the following platforms (you may post in more than one if desired and appropriate):